 She adds, “In a world where it's all or nothing, too often, the outcome ends up being nothing.
 Because ‘all’ is just too hard.”

 But slow and steady may, indeed, win the race.
-At least that seems to be the case for Rue21, which has also prioritized extended sizes over the past year.
+At least that seems to be the case for Rue21, which has also prioritised extended sizes over the past year.
 “With any new initiative, you take it in phases,” says Candace Kearney, senior director of plus merchandising of Rue21, which has been building its plus-size assortment in-store and online through the pandemic.
 The brand began by incorporating plus into a smaller percentage of stores, then growing it nationally as the demand grew as well.
 Now, more than 70% of its stores carry extended sizes.
 “We launched that [initiative], we learned from it, we’ve refined and readjusted, and then we rolled out those successes,” says Kearney.

 That step-by-step process allows a brand more time to build out a customer base that previously didn’t exist while maintaining its existing customer base.
 “It’s most efficient to focus on customers you have rather than try to build new ones,” says Micki Krimmel, founder and CEO of size-inclusive brand Superfit Hero.
 “Expanding from a 2X to 3X is not necessarily the ‘revolution’ that the fat community is looking for, but it makes sense for [brands like] Athleta, for instance, that have built into plus slowly.
 They market their commitment to inclusivity while still focusing on their current customer."
 (Like Old Navy, Athleta is owned by Gap, Inc.)

-Despite the brand’s numerous controversies, Shein has become popular in the plus-size space for its array of options.
+Despite the brand’s numerous controversies, fast-fashion brand Shein has become popular in the plus-size space for its array of options.
 In a statement issued to Refinery29 regarding the company's approach to plus, a Shein spokesperson said that its business model uses “market demand to predict sales and control production… If the item doesn't sell as expected, we stop the production process.
-Analyzing demand in real-time for items combined with our agile supply chain allows us to maintain a wide offering for customers seeking a range of sizes.”
+Analysing demand in real-time for items combined with our agile supply chain allows us to maintain a wide offering for customers seeking a range of sizes.”

 Plus-size consumers have been perpetually let down by brands; our frustrations are warranted.
 But remembering that real change is never instant is an important mindset to maintain as more labels attempt to expand their size-inclusive offerings.
 The only way to ensure that a new size initiative succeeds is to build a strong plus-size customer base.
 However, what the history of brands like Lane Bryant has made clear, is that doing so requires time, effort, and commitment.
 A brand must convince its customers that it’s here for the long haul to ensure any loyalty in the future.